c0ded00d1e12/ecen224/_labs/doorbell.md

 **NOTE, you will also need to change any relative paths in your program to absolute paths.** So if you accessed your  `viewer` folder with a relative path, your program will not work when it is run as a daemon.
 You must change this to an absolute path.

-Once we have created out `.service` file, we can use the commands above to start and stop our program.
+Once we have created the `.service` file, we can use the commands above to start and stop our program.
 However, what if I want to start my program when the computer boots?
 We need to **enable** our service.
 To do this, we can use the following command:

 ```bash
 sudo systemctl enable my-service.service    # Enables the my-service service